Qerdandi/My-Game-Companion/README.md

-# Take Up Tech's Projects
+# Take Up Tech's Portfolio
 > Here you will find an overview of all of my projects and releases present chronologically as a list.

 # ./Showreel :